pinin4fjords/shinyngs/README.md

 Synopsis
 ========

 This package will construct Shiny dashboards for a variety of next-generation sequencing and other applications.
-But I'm currently porting a large script for RNA-seq type downstream analyses, so for now all it does is produce a heatmap builder or a 3D PCA plot as toy examples.
+But I'm currently porting a large script for RNA-seq type downstream analyses, so for now all it does is produce a heatmap builder, 3D PCA plot, boxplot or dendrogram, as toy examples.

 Features
 --------